29 July 2022

 All teams in the company must have the tools to use data effectively.
 When it comes to data, consistency is vital.
 Consider carrying out a workshop or training session so that everyone can be on the same page about your data governance objectives.

-Communicate clearly and often
+Communicate clearly & often

 Consistent communication throughout all stages of the project is key.
 Ensure that all project roles and ownership are clearly defined.

-Choose the right Data Catalog
+Choose the right data catalog

 Conclusion